 In the late 80's, David Bauer saw an armwrestler named Rett Houdek, from St. Paul, on Jerry Halverson's wristwrestling rankings.
 He had thought that he was the only one from Minnesota who armwrestled!
 He and Rett hooked up and started training.
 Dave went to the World Championships in 1993 and took first both right and left handed at 55 kilograms (110 lbs.)!!!
 Meanwhile, several other armwrestlers, including Marty O'Neil and the fearsome Jason Remer, began armwrestling in the Twin Cities area.
-They met up with Dave and Rhett and started training.
+They met up with Dave and Rett and started training.
 Imposing fear throughout the midwest, Jason, Rett, Marty, and Dave would win almost any tournament they went to.
 Dave was a lighter man, only about 121 lbs., and at most tournaments the lowest weight class was 0-154 lbs. so Jason and Rett were more successful at most tournaments.
 In 2000, Jason Remer placed 2nd at WAF Worlds at 187 lbs.
-David Bauer attended Worlds several times, and finally won in 2002 in the 55 kg (121 lbs) weight class.
+David Bauer attended Worlds several times, and won again in 2002 in the 55 kg (121 lbs) weight class.
 Jason's brother Jerry Remer also competed and was fairly decent, although not on the same pedestal as his brother.
 Both men made cameo's in the 2003 documentary "Livin' to Pull".